RedisLabs/redislabs-docs/content/rs/administering/database-operations/creating-database.md

 print r.get('foo')
 ```

-In the URL based connection method, you do need to provide the endpoint
+In the URL-based connection method, you need to specify the endpoint
-and the port number remember the port number for the database you like
+and the port number for your database.
-to connect to.

 ```src
 import redis